nodejs/board/DIRECTOR_HANDBOOK.md

 Directors need to be aware that the Foundation’s funds are dedicated to the purposes set forth in the Certificate of Incorporation, and may only be used in a manner consistent with the Foundation’s authorized tax-exempt purposes.

-Generally, the Board may take action at meetings at which the requisite number of Directors is participating (in person or via communications equipment), and the requisite number Directors vote in favor, in each case as provided in Article IV of the By-laws.
+Generally, the Board may take action at meetings at which the requisite number of Directors is participating (in person or via communications equipment), and the requisite number Directors vote in favor, in each case as provided in Article IV of the By-Laws.
 Actions may also be taken electronically in accordance with the rules of the same Article.
 In some cases, a Super Majority (two-thirds) of the then serving Directors is required to approve an action.

 Additional information about Board governance and Directors is contained in Article IV of the By-Laws, which all Directors should review carefully.